ShadowForests/VoiceToSpeech/README.md

 # Voice to Speech

-Voice to Speech is an in-browser client-side service that converts a user's voice into synthesized speech live via speech recognition, with optional language translation.
+Voice to Speech is an in-browser client-side service that converts a user's voice into synthesized speech live via speech recognition, with hundreds of voices, text to speech (TTS), language auto-translation, and socket support.

-The Chrome browser is required due to lack of speech recognition support in other browsers.
+Known supported browsers: Chrome, Edge, Safari

 Visit https://shadowforests.github.io/VoiceToSpeech/ to use Voice to Speech.